jhs/txn/README.md

   if (er) {
     console.log('PouchDB error while tabulating points: ' + er);
   } else {
-    // txr is the "transaction result".
-Usually you can ignore it, but it can
-    // be interesting.
-For example, if Txn retries due to a document conflict,
-    // you can see that in txr.
-    console.log('It took '+txr.tries+' tries to give you '+doc.points+' points');
+    // txr is the "transaction result" which you can usually ignore. console.log('It took '+txr.tries+' tries to give you '+doc.points+' points');
   }
 }